“Everything has beauty but not everyone sees it.” – Confucius

 According to Alexandra Horowitz who wrote On Looking: Eleven Walks with Expert Eyes, “Part of what restricts us from seeing things is that we have an expectation about what we will see, and we are actually perceptually restricted by that expectation.
 In a sense, expectation is the lost cousin of attention: both serve to reduce what we need to process the world ‘out there’.”

 The beauty that we see around us is also a reflection of the beauty we see within ourselves.
-When we’re not at peace with who we are and unhappy with the way our life is going, we won’t have the emotional bandwidth to appreciate the beauty around us.
+When we’re not at peace with who we are and unhappy with the way our life is going, we won’t have the capacity to appreciate the beauty around us.
 Just observe anyone who’s in a bad mood or has low self-esteem and you’ll notice that most of them have a cynical and bitter approach towards living.

-- Slow down and let go of judgments: You can’t notice beauty if you’re always in a rush.
+2. Slow down and let go of judgments: You can’t notice beauty if you’re always in a rush.
 It’s only when you slow down, catch your breath and take the time to pick out the details in your surroundings, will you be able to awaken to the sheer wonder around you.
-Open all your senses and focus your full attention on a person, landscape, structure or object and you’ll see that what seems mundane or even uninteresting might actually resonate with your consciousness at some level.
+Open all your senses and focus your full attention on a person, landscape, structure or object and you’ll see that what seems mundane or even uninteresting might actually resonate with you on some level.
 We also need to let go of any judgments and expectations that the world will conform to our worldview.
 The reality is that the natural world (and people) doesn’t care about what we think and we only hurt ourselves when we take on a negative attitude.
 It serves us so much more to practice compassion instead.
 Beauty can be sensed when we see the world through the lens of grace and peace and not from condemnation, hate or fear.

-- Acknowledge when you see something beautiful: Remember that finding beauty is a deliberate act that we need to engage in on a regular basis.
+3. Acknowledge when you see something beautiful: Finding beauty is a deliberate act that we need to engage in on a regular basis.
 Your ability to experience beauty largely depends on the level of intimacy that you have with life.
 If you’re entrenched in the material world and you’re disconnected from your inner-self, you’ll overlook all the inspiration around you.
 Adopt the sensibility of an artist, poet, song writer, music producer or a writer who can intuitively pick up on beauty with their astute sensitivity and channel that into their creative work.
 You can find beauty in the little things and during the most ordinary moments such as when you’re having a cup of tea or coffee.
 Use the opportunity to smell and appreciate the flavor of the beverage.
 If you’re by yourself, indulge in some people-watching and observe the scenery.
 If you’re with friends, focus on their beauty and your conversation.
-I recommend noting down your “beauty findings” in a gratitude journal on a regular basis.
+I recommend noting down your ‘beauty findings’ in a gratitude journal on a regular basis.

 The meaning of beauty cannot be captured by the media, cultures or corporations.
 It is defined by the freedom of your spirit and the depth of your heart.
 It’s felt during those precious moments that consume you, like the intoxicating scent of a rose, transporting you into a state of love, bliss and ecstasy.